 Schools can be busy traffic environments as parents take children to school and pick them up at the end of the school day.
 Drivers need to ensure they abide by the traffic rules and car parking arrangements.
 Be aware of school buses and park on the same side of the road as the bus.
 Parking on the opposite side can be dangerous as children will be tempted to rush out from behind a bus to cross the road.
 Ensure that properly adjusted seatbelts are worn and be especially careful when reversing your vehicle.

 It is vital that your child begins their day with a nutritious breakfast.
 Participation in school activites will burn up their energy and a hungry child will lose concentration and become tired.
 Useful information for parents on how to provide a healthy breakfast is available from The Raising Children Network website.
-Specific dietary advice is also available from the Dietitians Association of Australia.
+Specific dietary advice is also available from the Dietitians Association of Australia

 Their behaviour can be reinforced even by abstract symbols of parental approval, such as stars or stamps and their behaviour can be shaped by consistently reinforcing behaviour you want and consistently punishing behaviour you don't.
 Because they believe in their world, things that shatter that faith hurt hard.
 If a dog is nasty to them or somebody hurts them then they can wear the scars for a long time."

 Healthy eating is encouraged in ACT public schools.
 School canteens promote and provide healthy food and beverages and limit the sale of foods and drinks high in fat, sugar and salt, such as cakes, chips or lollies.
 Schools welcome parents volunteering their time to assist with school canteens.

 It is vital you let your school know if your child is allergic to certain food groups such as nuts.
 Anaphylaxis is a severe allergic reaction to certain foods and many schools have adopted an 'allergy friendly' approach.
 These schools will not have nut products available from the canteen.
 As children sometimes like to share their lunches, their schools may also request parents to provide lunches free of nuts or nut products such as 'Nutella' and peanut butter.

 - Organise food and drink according to the timetabled breaks and explain to your child that snack items are for the morning break and lunch items for the longer break.